 Verse 11 is to be understood as follows: ziemia została skażona w oczach Boga (the earth was corrupted in the eyes of God).
 Została skażona (was corrupted, got corrupted) will remind you of a similar use seen in Rdz 2:23, where you encountered the following about Eve: ta z mężczyzny została wzięta (this [one] was taken out of man; got taken out of man).
 The Polish for eye is the neuter oko.

-From verse 12, wszyscy ludzie means all people.
+From verse 12, wszyscy ludzie means all people, all men.
 Recall the meaning of the imperfective postępować as to act, to behave.

 - arka (f.), ark